ReneOlsthoorn/Ground/README.md

 The `hello-world.g` is 43 bytes, the generated `hello-world.exe` is 6k.
 Ground .EXE files will be small because most external code is loaded at load-time.
-The usage of the known system DLL's, like `ucrtbase` or `msvcrt`, is promoted.
+The usage of the known system DLLs, like `ucrtbase` or `msvcrt`, is promoted.
 No Visual C++ redistributable installations are needed.
 Several game examples are included with Ground, like racer.g:
 <p align="center">
 <img src="https://github.com/ReneOlsthoorn/Ground/blob/master/Resources/Ground_Racer.jpg?raw=true" width="500" />